 Men are more likely to report other sexual dysfunctions, such as Erectile Disorder (ED) or Premature Ejaculation (PE), than HSDD.
 This may be due in part to the common belief that men have consistently high sex drive, making it difficult for men to feel comfortable discussing or admitting to a lack of desire.1

-Signs of Hypoactive Sexual Desire Disorder
+Signs That You Might Have a Sexual Desire Disorder

 Symptoms of HSDD